 Each person’s situation will be dealt with individually.
 An applicant in this situation may be offered an option such as completion of Principles-level coursework followed by mentoring and a practicum.
 However, retaking Basic Training may offer benefits such as an understanding of current research, updates of procedures, and the assurance that one meets current standards.

 What is policy for an OG Practitioner who has been away from the field for 5 or more years?

 Again, CATT would consider each person’s situation individually.
 Factors to be considered would be, for example, the applicant’s level of experience in the field prior to their departure, professional development undertaken in the interim, and their background education.
-An applicant in this kind of situation may be offered an option of completion of a Principles-level course, followed by mentoring and a practicum under the Equivalent Experience stream of membership application.
+An applicant in this kind of situation may be offered an option of completion of a Principles-level course, followed by mentoring and a practicum.
 However, the person in this situation would be advised that completion of Basic OG Practitioner Training will provide other benefits such as an understanding of current research, updates of procedures, and the assurance that the applicant then meets current standards.